 The word heirloom has been tossed around farmer’s markets and food magazines for years, often without much regard given to the actual meaning of the term.
 It seemed a stylish food spread simply wasn’t complete without an heirloom tomato.
 With the rise in interest in urban homesteading and the Grow Your Own movement putting modern consumers in charge of their food’s origin, the idea of growing heirlooms now goes beyond culinary trend – it’s about protecting biodiversity in the food supply and preserving our agricultural heritage.

 The mutations and nuances of texture and taste appear endless, the names dream-like: Brandywine, Principe Borghese and Cherokee Purple.
-The whimsically named Zapotec Pleated, a pink variety said to resemble a girl’s twirling dress.
+There is the whimsically named Zapotec Pleated, a pink variety said to resemble a girl’s twirling dress.
 The voluptuous shapes and brash colors of these fruits appear like characters from a Picasso painting, with each edible gem seemingly endowed by nature with a particular destiny: Amish Paste for sauces, Chianti Rose for cool weather, San Marzano for just about everything from canning to eating barefoot in the garden.

-From a more scientific perspective, heirloom crops are open pollinated varieties that existed before mass hybridization became commonplace, before commercial farming started breeding crops to resist certain diseases and to last longer on the shelves and in the backs of long-traveling trucks.
-The result however is that many of our oldest native crops, ones that had adapted over time to thrive in specific regions, making up the fabric of local agriculture – have been lost.
-Now, as more home growers and small farmers look to simpler, organic growing techniques, the idea of seed saving and seeking out heirloom crops is returning to the fore.
+From a scientific perspective, heirloom crops are open pollinated varieties that existed before mass hybridization became commonplace, before commercial farming started breeding crops to resist certain diseases and to last longer on the shelves and in the backs of long-traveling trucks.
+The result however is that many of our oldest native crops – ones that had adapted over time to thrive in specific regions, making up the fabric of local agriculture – have been lost.
+Now, as more home gardeners and small farmers look to simpler, organic growing techniques, the idea of seed saving and seeking out heirloom crops is returning to the fore.

 Growing heirlooms means preserving a variety of a crop that for years has grown successfully in one’s local area, naturally adapting over time to the weather and pests of the region, surviving the elements without the need for chemical fertilizers.
 It also preserves the tastes and characteristics that might otherwise have been bred out commercially – those unusual colors and textures, once considered imperfections, now cherished for the regional personality and history it embodies.